 Medication

-To deal with Hot Back symptoms, you can use over the counter pain relievers and anti-inflammatories.
-In more severe cases, your doctor can write you a prescription for both of these types of medications.
-Taking medication can help manage your symptoms and reduce your daily discomfort.
+To deal with Hot Back symptoms, you can use over-the-counter pain relievers and anti-inflammatories such as ibuprofen or naproxen.
+In more severe cases, your doctor can write you a prescription for stronger versions of these medications, or may recommend nerve-specific medications such as gabapentin to address the neurological component of the pain.

 Physical Therapy